MKVarun/Line-following-robot/README.md

 - OpenCV >= 3.4
 - OpenGL >= 3.1

+## Demonstration video

-Here is the link to the demonstration video:
+Click on the thumbnail below to watch the demonstration video

 [![Image](Robot.png)](https://youtu.be/mA4sesmhNMw?t=36)